Coosanta17/Trimensions/README.md

 If you want to contribute to the pack dm me thru discord @ `Coosanta#7004` or join the server and ask

-## This project is not being worked on anymore, the basic ideas and code have been moved to The Amalgam, which you can access [here](https://github.com/Coosanta17/Amalgam)